Piece-Of-Schmidt/Beyond-Fact-Checking/README.md

 - For the `.R` script, make sure you have R installed along with the required packages.

 **3. Run the inference notebooks:**
 - Open each of the `.ipynb` files in a Jupyter Notebook and run the cells to perform inference using the respective models.
+You will need to pass an OpenAI, Mistral, or Groq API key, respectively.
 - To perform inference using the ML models, open each of the `.R` files in RStudio and run the code.

 **4. Generate plots:**